revosystems/slate/source/includes/_intouch.md

 The Intouch Api is an api made for the Intouch App, an app made for customers to earn and spend loyalty points.

-The Intouch Api there are two types of request.
+In the Intouch Api there are two types of request.
 The ones that use a Customer Token, and the ones that use an Api token authorization.